-A Master Plan Design for the Australind Community Precinct has been endorsed by Council.
-Tendering for the Design Development and Construction Documentation of this important project is proceeding.
+A Master Plan Design for the Australind Community Precinct was prepared and endorsed by the Community Reference Group.
+This enabled Council approval to proceed with the tendering for the Design Development and Construction Documentation of this important project, strategically meeting the current and future needs and aspirations of the community.